zion-silveyra/chip8/README.md

 ```
 You can use backspace to reset / reload the current ROM

+You can use +/- (next to backspace) to increase/decrease speed

 #### TODO:
 - Configurable display size
 - ROM compatibility is like, 20%, that isn't great